 How Do I Know I Need A New Roof

-While the quickest way to find out the state of your roof would be to call a roofing contractor for an inspection prior to putting your home on the market, you do not necessarily need to pay someone else to do periodic checkups.
+While the quickest way to find out the state of your roof would be to call a roofing contractor for an inspection before putting your home on the market, you do not necessarily need to pay someone else to do periodic checkups.

 Interior Roof Check

 Once you get up there, look around for four particular signs of roof troubles.
 These are the signs you need a new roof from looking on the inside.

 - Light shining in from outside – This is the easiest problem to discover, even without a flashlight.
-Any light shining in through your roof from outside is a problem that should be addressed immediately.
-If light is getting through, so is moisture.
+Any light shining in through your roof from outside is an issue that should be addressed immediately.
+If the light is getting through, so is moisture.

 - Dark Spots or Trails – Dark areas and trails are an indication that moisture is penetrating your roof somewhere and probably creating mold in the process.
 Moisture will eventually cause real problems, both with your roof and with the interior of your home.

-- Leaks or Water Damage – If you actually see a leak or obvious water damage it is time to call in a roofing repair company.
-Water causes damage and it is important to patch any leaks as soon as possible.
+- Leaks or Water Damage – If you see a leak or visible water damage, it is time to call a roofing repair company.
+Water causes damage, and it is important to patch any leaks as soon as possible.

-The are all sure fire ways to tell if you need a new roof or not.
+These are all sure-fire ways to tell if you need a new roof or not.

 Exterior Roof Check

-- Shingle Granules – As your shingles age they will shed more and more granules.
-If they are getting too old you will likely find excessive amounts of granules in your gutters.
+- Shingle Granules – As your shingles age, they will shed more and more granules.
+If they are getting too old, you will likely find excessive amounts of granules in your gutters.
 Having bits of the roof in your gutters a sure-fire way to tell if you need a new roof sooner rather than later.

 - Look for Wear – Roofing materials around chimneys and vents can wear over time, so keep an eye out for any issues here.